 Yes we rent wetsuits, booties, and sell river shoes, fleece and river wear.

-We serve a barbecue lunch with a choice of steak, chicken, or a vegetarian option with salads, Moxie Baked Beans, dessert, with juice or ice water on the rafting trip.
+We serve a barbeque lunch with a choice of steak, chicken, or a vegetarian option with salads, Moxie Baked Beans, dessert, and juice or ice water on the rafting trip.

 How often do trips run?